USA: Farmland seized for new corporate/private jet airport in Spalding County, Georgia

 In February 2024 Ethiopian Airlines announced that the designated land for the airport city had been secured and that the project would encompass an area of 38 to 40 square kilometres.
 A spokesperson said the Oromia Regional Government, in collaboration with the Federal Government, was evacuating residents from the site to make way for construction to begin.
 The estimated cost of the megaproject had escalated again.
 In August 2024 Ethiopian Airlines was searching for USD6 billion in financing just for the first phase of what was now called a ‘Mega Airport City’.
 Projected passenger capacity increased again, to 110 million per annum, and the Dar Al-Handasah consultancy was awarded the contract for design and supervision of the Mega Airport City.
 At the signing ceremony Ethiopian Airlines stated, ‘The architectural team will incorporate elements of Ethiopian heritage to establish a people-centric, intuitive airport characterised by sustainability, resilience, and future-readiness.’

-The claim to be ‘intuitive airport’, ascribing sentinence to infrastructure, is just meaningless corporate guff.
+The claim to be ‘intuitive airport’, ascribing sentience to infrastructure, is just meaningless corporate guff.
 And the claims to be ‘people-centric’ boasting the qualities of ‘sustainability’, ‘resilience’ and ‘future-readiness’ disregard the airport city’s impacts on the people most directly affected, those who are being displaced to make way for it.
 Simultaneous with the search for USD6 billion to finance the airport city it was announced that construction could only go ahead if up to 2,500 farmers currently residing on and surrounding the site were resettled.
 Mesfin Tassev, CEO of Dar Al-Handasah, said a 740-hectare plot had been allocated by the Oromia Regional Government for this purpose, along with 17 billion Birr (USD172.5 million) for resettlement and development works.
 Design work was anticipated to be complete by December 2025 followed by construction of housing and other basic facilities along with development of employment opportunities for relocated residents by the end of 2026.
 Mesfin told The Reporter, “The construction of the airport city depends on the resettlement of the farmers.
 It will commence as soon as they move.”

 The resettlement process is not proceeding smoothly.
 By January 2025 it was reported that Africa’s biggest airport was under construction but ‘faced significant challenges’ regarding coordination of finances, geopolitical dynamics, environmental concerns and the complex task of relocating affected communities.
 The airport city has triggered local resistance.
 Affected farmers, many of whom depend upon their land for subsistence and farming livelihoods, are concerned about compensation and resettlement.
 Many of them feel inadequately compensated and there are reports that the compensation offer was far less than the land’s market value.
 Resettlement has also caused discontent.
 Some farmers claim that clear plans for relocation and support for finding new livelihoods have not been provided.
 During a local meeting held to discuss the project one farmer said, “I’ve cultivated this land for decades.
 It’s not just my home.
 It’s my history and my family’s future.”